joelparkerhenderson/open-source-project-flavors/README.md

 # Open source project flavors

 I love open source and work with many open source projects and developers.
-What I've experienced is different kinds of open source projects that tend to cluster into some broad kinds of categories that I nickname "project flavors".
+What I've experienced is projects tend to cluster into broad categories that can be useful to nickname as "project flavors".

+This page is a work in progress.
 Constructive feedback welcome.

 ## Diamond Project